Shadeeb-Hossain/Digital-Signal-Processing/README.md

 ----------------------------------------------------------------------
 **Folder: Butterworth Filter**

-Butterworth filter can also be used to reduce the noise in a signal file.
+Butterworth filter can also be used to reduce the noise in an audio file.
 Butterworth filter is maximally flat ( that means it has no ripple in the passband and produces zero in the stop band.

 _Matlab code _: butterworth.m